- BIRTH CORRECTION

 A guardian may be appointed for either an incompetent or minor, which are defined by statute as:

 - Incompetent: Any person who is so mentally impaired as a result of a mental or physical illness or disability, or as a result of chronic substance abuse, that he is incapable of taking proper care of himself or his property or fails to provide for his family or other persons for whom he is charged by law to provide, or any person confined to a penal institution within this state.

-- Minor: Any person under 18 years of age who has neither father nor mother or whose parents are unsuitable to have custody and tuition of such minor, or whose interests, in the opinion of the Court, will be promoted.
+- Minor: Any person under 18 years of age who has neither a father nor a mother or whose parents are unsuitable to have custody and tuition of such minor, or whose interests, in the opinion of the Court, will be promoted.